Automated data validation: an industrial experience report: The RESTORE package and take-away messages

-RESTORE has been institutionalized by EA and integrated into the dataset development process discussed in Section~\ref{sec:background}.
+We have seen the results showing increased efficiency in the identification of potential errors in updated datasets with RESTORE.
+How does EA benefit from this efficiency in production?
+RESTORE has been institutionalized by EA and integrated into the dataset development process discussed in Section~\ref{sec:ea}.
 Incremental changes made to the new vintage of the dataset are tested by RESTORE to make sure that the new vintage did not regress.
 If the tests failed, a root cause detection of the regression is easy to detect, as the failure is typically related to data transformations applied between the two increments.

 In the long term, this increased automation and a better approach to data testing will significantly reduce the cost of delivering products to market.
 We estimate that the time of getting data to market can be reduced by about half (leading to cost reduction and improving customers' satisfaction).